sux21/BC_bat_genetics/README.md

 # questions of the work

 How the population structure help conservation of bats? populations that are separated may need to be received probiotics independently.
+Can bats spread probiotics by contacting each other?

 Choices of sample size and sampling site
 - For each site, increase sample sizes to at least 10